baijum/muthukadan.net/_posts/2021-07-18-support-service-binding-specification-for-kubernetes.md

 This is the mandatory requirement about [well-known Secret entries](https://github.com/k8s-service-bindings/spec#well-known-secret-entries).
-Thought, it is acceptable not to include any of these well-known-secret-entries entries in the Secret resources.
+Thought, it is acceptable not to include any of these entries in the Secret resource.

 > Other than the recommended `type` and `provider` entries, there are no other
 > reserved `Secret` entries.
 In the interests of consistency, if a `Secret`